pearu/f2py/doc/fparser2.rst

 The Fortran specifications deal with such ambiguities by specifying constraints.
-In this case, constraint `C608` in the Fortran2003 specification states that this text can only a substring if the variable `a` is of type `character`.
+In this case, constraint `C608` in the Fortran2003 specification states that this text can only be a substring if the variable `a` is of type `character`.

 At the moment, fparser2 attempts to match rules but does very little